imbryan/day-tracker/README.md

 Navigate to this project's directory and run **python controller.py** to execute this script.

 You can also build an executable by running **pyinstaller controller.py**.
-The exe will be found at "/dist/controller.exe".
-If you run the program with the exe, it will use "/dist/" as its root directory.
+The exe will be found at "dist/controller.exe".
+Note: if you run the program with the exe, it will use "dist/" as its root directory.

 ## Features
 ### Current